Virginia Tech® home

 Language conference attendees participate in cooking demonstrations after hearing talks on traditional food practices.

 Language conference attendees participate in cooking demonstrations after hearing talks on traditional food practices.
-Photo by Connor Rutherford for Virginia Tech.
+Photo by Conner Rutherford for Virginia Tech.

 Learning the language